salvah22/wetlands-monitoring-gee/README.md

 6. YEAR_STR: a list of years (in string format) for gathering Sentinel-1 & Sentinel-2 imagery from the GEE repositories (I used ['2021']).
 7. SEASONS: a list of strings that can contain any combination of the following strings: 'summer', 'spring', 'winter', 'fall'.
 I used ['summer'] only, due to very large areas in Sweden being covered by snow in all the other seasons.
 8. BANDS: a list of lists of bands for each input, in this shape: [Sentinel_1_bands, Sentinel_2_bands, Sentinel_Indices, Topographical_Data].
 I used [['VV','VH'], [], ['B2','B3','B4','B8'], ['NDVI','NDWI'], ['tpi','twi','slope']].

+V1 folder contains less polished scripts, with valuable funtionalities that were dropped for the final manuscript (counting the amount of images, and exporting MODIS LC data).
+It is preserved as a deprecated version.